TheonHarrison/Traffic_Simulation/README.md

 # AI Traffic Control Comparison

 This project simulates and compares AI-controlled traffic systems operating over wireless and wired networks.
-The simulation environment uses SUMO (Simulation of Urban MObility) for traffic simulation and Pygame for visualization.
+The simulation environment uses SUMO (Simulation of Urban MObility) for traffic simulation and Pygame for visualisation.

 ## Project Overview